ZucchiniZe/dancing/README.md

 The objective of this project is to show how html with a little bit of javascript can dance.

 The way the elements will dance is using custom jquery [triggers](https://api.jquery.com/trigger/) when you hit certain urls in another browser.

+## Prototype

+Here is a link to the prototype hosted on heroku https://dancing-html.herokuapp.com/